joshgerdes/jekyll-uno/_drafts/how-to-setup-fslogix-profiles-for-azure-virtual-desktop-copy.md

 This is not so much of an optimization, but it is one of my favourite group policy configurations, something I implement in server base policies, it prevents that "Oops!" moment when someone clicks Shutdown on a server, especially with multi-session VDI machines, this just removes the shortcuts to shutdown and restart the server from the Start Menu.

-_Note: You can still restart and shut down the server from Command Prompt._
+_Note: You can still restart and shut down the server from the Command Prompt, with the 'shutdown' command._

 1. On a server with the Group Policy Management Console is installed for managing your Azure Virtual Desktop farm, **open** the **Group Policy Management Console**.
 2. **Expand** your **domain** and **Group Policy Objects**.